The Baby Trap

 - In an episode of Family Guy, Stewie pulls this on Brian in order to salvage their friendship.
 How he does this is very disturbing.

-- In a recent case in Texas, a man was required to pay child support after his girlfriend performed oral sex on him and then inseminated herself with the gathered sperm after he left.
+- Years back in Texas, a man was required to pay child support after a woman performed oral sex on him and then inseminated herself with the gathered sperm after he left.
+He didn't find out that they had a daughter until years after later, after she sued for child support.

 - Similarly, in 2013 Kansas started a lawsuit to make a sperm donor pay for child-support when the woman he'd donated to requested financial assistance from the State.
 Interestingly, this is being done solely by the State, over the objections of all involved parties, and declaring a signed contract null-and-void in the process due to the phrasing of its sperm donor laws.